 Jelly the Giraffe

-First there was Gerry, but he had an accident and had to be retired.
-His younger cousin, Jelly, replaced him.
-Now Jelly is the giraffe awarded to the House that earns the greatest number of stars week by week, and at the end of term in Final Assembly.
+Jelly is the Giraffe awarded to the House that earns the greatest number of stars week by week, and at the end of term in Final Assembly.
 There is intense competition as points or stars can be awarded for examples of excellent citizenship as well as pieces of fine work.

 Hats and Caps

 The famous blue hats and caps worn by the children are no longer a compulsory item of school uniform.
-However, we have retained a large number of hats and caps and we use these on special public occasions, for example when we go carol singing in Canterbury at Christmas time.
+However, we have retained a large number of hats and caps and we wear these when we go carol singing in Canterbury at Christmas time.

 Letters to Father Christmas